Greece to split Postbank after sale stumbles

 The latest development with Postbank highlights the challenges Athens faces in restructuring its banks and restoring their solvency, which is key to regaining access to wholesale lending markets and attracting deposits that will help them to increase lending to help revive a slumping economy.

-"Postbank is not an easy project; finding a suitor and seeing that most of its staff keep their jobs is difficult," said Theodore Krintas, head of wealth management at Attica Bank (BOAr.AT).
+"Postbank is not an easy project; finding a suitor and seeing that most of its staff keep their jobs is difficult," said Theodore Krintas, head of wealth management at Attica Bank .

 Postbank will be split into a healthy business that will be kept alive and run as a standalone state entity, with the bad part being liquidated, a banker close to the matter told Reuters on Thursday.